 Danette’s pregnancy with Keestin sparked her interest in birth work, which builds on her passion for women’s health, education, and social justice.
 Danette’s doula practice is informed by several years of experience with Indigenous medicine and food growing initiatives, culturally-relevant wellness programming, and her academic research.
 Working as a doula connects Danette to a longer line of midwives in her family, and she sees the revitalization of Indigenous birth work as critical to the well-being of Indigenous people and Nations.

 My grandmother, Ella Jubinville née Cyr (Pasqua First Nation) can still remember her grandmother, Isabel Bear (Ochapowace First Nation) delivering her siblings at their home on the reserve.
-In my role as a helper, I aim to honour my grandmothers and uplift the strength of mothers and families as we work together to create nurturing, loving environments for our future generations.
-My areas of focus are postpartum care and community education.
+I aim to honour my grandmothers and uplift the strength of mothers and families as we work together to create nurturing, loving environments for our future generations.
 My belief is that birth is our first and most powerful ceremony.
-I offer my teachings and knowledge in a humble way, and respect the autonomy of mothers to take a leading role as decision-makers who know what is best for their bodies, their babies, and their families.
+In my role as a doula, I hold space for mothers and parents to be leaders and decision-makers who know what is best for their own bodies, their babies, and their families.

 - PhD student, Faculty of Health Sciences, Simon Fraser University

 - MSc, Faculty of Health Sciences, Simon Fraser University

 - BA, First Nations and Indigenous Studies Program, University of British Columbia

 - DONA International Birth Doula Training, Douglas College

 - Medicine Collective Helper, Indigenous Research and Education Garden, UBC Farm

 - Garden Coordinator, Culturally Relevant Urban Wellness Program, Vancouver Aboriginal Child and Family Services Society

 - Wild Roots Plant Apprenticeship